After reading this article and the books it reviews;

 If you want the more objective health-style advantages of going veggie dissected and parsed, Becoming Vegetarian, Vesanto Melina and Brenda Davis, might be a worthwhile read for you.
 A comprehensive guide to nutrition and a living companion to have around the house whether you are a vegan or vegetarian and every diet in between.
 Here we see again a general agreement with the other books we’re reviewing in this article about the main culprits to chronic ill health and being overweight: stay away from processed food, get a lot of exercise, avoid vegetable oils, starches and sugars.
 The tome contains valuable information for a newbie like me; for instance, complex Vitamin B12 needs to be supplemented in veggie diets.
 Who would have known?
 In practical terms for issues like lessening heart disease, obesity, greater longevity and overall better health, their conclusions are drawn from numerous studies with large numbers over periods of some decades.
 In this regard, there seems to be a significant qualitative and quantitative advantage to becoming vegetarian even as measured against a super healthy lifestyle which includes eating meat.

-In, Nutrition and Your Mind, (a 1960’s classic) a simple, and I think, obvious point was made.
+In Nutrition and Your Mind, (a 1960’s classic) a simple, and I think, obvious point was made.
 Common sense dictates that garbage in and garbage out doesn’t only apply to computers; so, it’s surprising to learn that Dr. Watson was kicked out of the discussion and lost in space/time like so many intellectuals from the sixties who challenged the status quo, (what a unpleasant decade), which at the time of the book was that psychological disorders were a sociological deficiency rather than caused by metabolically irreconcilable nutrition intake.
 Chances are that both explanations are somewhat true: impecunious and resentful children suffer from poor nutrition and cultural impediments.
 To think there was controversy though that what we put into our bodies had no psycho-chemical effect on the brain seems not too much to ask for in a medical theory about mind and brain, i.e., that the food we consume makes a difference on how we function mentally.
 Here again ‘bad carbs’ must have a negative effect on the biology of our brains if it’s having one on our body, or let me regroup and restate, (because Watson doesn’t actually say that); however, if Taubes and all, are right, then certainly Watson must be on to something.
 Don’t live to eat.
 Eat to live!
 Malnutrition (or under nutrition) never helped thinking.
 How could it?
 But reasoning this through, a healthy body and brain has to be a platform for proper mental functions.
-Why didn’t anybody follow up on this insight?
-I hate to answer it and I won’t.
-The sixties.
-Ugh!

 If you’ve seen the movie ‘Tapped’, you might like to find an alternative to drinking out of plastic bottles.
 With a handy thermal metal liquid-container you can fill it with filtered ice cubes and water and it lasts ice-cold for hours, even on the hottest days.
 Water ice-cold is quite delicious and can replace a lot of the processed juices/sweetened pop we drink, (most are made with corn syrup and their first ingredient is water anyway) (Plus the toxicity problem with plastic and heat is eliminated).
-My whole family uses them, even my seven year old son.
-It’s easy.
-I think, and again, I’m no authority on this, but if we had a list of five nutritional deficits that we had to give up for the sake of our physical health, they would be: sweetened pop, potato chips, vegetable oil, refined flour and starch.
+My whole family uses them.
+I’m no authority on this, but if we had a list of five nutritional deficits that we had to give up for the sake of our physical health, they would be: sweetened pop, potato chips, vegetable oil, refined flour and starch.
 I think all the authors would agree as well to limit your restaurant visits, especially fast food outlets.
 [We used to bring our daughter when she was a toddler to McDonalds so she could spend time in their Play Land.]
 (How sad is that?)
-Fortunately our daughter has grown up healthy and strong.
+Fortunately she grew up healthy and strong.
 But what were we thinking?